pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 )

 ```
 The user can perform a NL model selection.
-To do that we should start declaring the list of models and upper/lower bounds:
+To do that, we should start declaring the list of models and upper/lower bounds:

 ```julia